YoursFirefly/Hello-python/README.md

 # Hello-python
-Life is short, I use Python
+Life is too short, when I start coding as my first language as Python